By Robyn Gravestock

 3. Brussels, Belgium

-Apart from being famous for its chocolates and beers, Brussels also has an excellent choice of markets, legendary jazz bars and numerous Art Nouveau – Art Deco sights.
+Brussels is the centre of the European Union, and it’s the place that made the sweet law that allows for compensation for any delayed flights to be paid to travellers (not many places like that in the world!)
+But apart from being famous for its role in the EU, it’s also well known for its chocolates, fries and beer.
+Brussels also has an excellent choice of markets, legendary jazz bars and numerous Art Nouveau – Art Deco sights.
 Brussels is Europe’s greenest capital city with 27 square miles of parks, gardens and forests.
 Its Royal Library features an urban allotment on its rooftop, and the EU institution has many beehives on its own.

 Top eco-friendly hotel: All cleaning products used at the The Leopold Hotel Brussels are eco-certified, infrared and low wattage heating is installed throughout, and the place is obsessed with recycling: even its carpets are recycled!
 Water-based paints were used to decorate its interiors, lowering the VOCs you inhale in the building.